lostmapper/gpx-merge/README.md

    3. Don't delete your account!
 2. Unzip the files into the `input` directory
 3. Run the script
-4. Find your combined tracks in `output/combined.gpx`
+4. Find your combined tracks in `output/combined.gpkz` and `output/combined.gpx`